Complete convergence of message passing algorithms for some satisfiability problems: Introduction

 The remainder of the paper is structured as follows.
 Section \ref{sec:intuition} provides an overview that may help the reader follow the more technical parts of the proofs.
 In Section \ref{PropOfRandomInstSection} we discuss some properties that a typical instance in $\PlantedDist$ possesses.
 Using these properties, we prove in Section \ref{ResultsProofSection} Theorem \ref{ConvergenceThmMed} and Proposition \ref{ConvergencePropDense}.
-In Section \ref{DiscussionSec} we summarize our results and discuss potentially interesting lines for further research.